libraryofcelsus/Aetherius_AI_Assistant/readme.md

 To run Aetherius on Google Colab, first run the Oobabooga Public Api: <a target="_blank" href="https://colab.research.google.com/github/libraryofcelsus/Aetherius_AI_Assistant/blob/main/Colab%20Notebooks/Oobabooga_Public_Api.ipynb">
   <img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/>
 </a>
-(Note: There is a bug currently when using the public api colab and Aetherius with the Agent mode, I think the problem comes from Oobabooga, but I am unsure.
-(Responses will Return "None" before they are finished Generating.))

 Then, go to Qdrant and get an API key and URL: https://qdrant.to/cloud